Which of the following best describes the principle of independen... | Study Prep in Pearson+

 1

-Understand that the principle of independent assortment is one of Mendel's key laws of inheritance, which explains how different genes are passed from parents to offspring.
+Understand that the principle of independent assortment is one of Mendel's key laws of inheritance, which explains how different genes independently separate from one another when reproductive cells develop.

-Recall that during gamete formation (meiosis), alleles of different genes located on different chromosomes segregate independently of each other, meaning the inheritance of one gene does not affect the inheritance of another gene.
+Recall that during meiosis, homologous chromosomes are separated into different gametes, and this separation happens independently for each chromosome pair.

-Recognize that this principle applies specifically to genes that are on different chromosomes or far apart on the same chromosome, allowing for random combinations of alleles in gametes.
+Recognize that this means the alleles of one gene segregate into gametes independently of the alleles of another gene, provided the genes are on different chromosomes or far apart on the same chromosome.

-Note that dominant and recessive allele interactions describe dominance relationships, not independent assortment, so the statement about dominant alleles masking recessive alleles is unrelated to this principle.
+Note that this principle contrasts with the idea that genes are always inherited together, which is only true for genes that are very close to each other on the same chromosome (linked genes).

-Conclude that the correct description of independent assortment is that alleles of different genes are distributed independently of one another during gamete formation.
+Therefore, the best description of independent assortment is that the segregation of alleles for one gene occurs independently of the segregation of alleles for another gene during gamete formation.

 Watch next